Abstracts

 Acceptance and Correspondence

-All abstract communications will be sent to the primary contact (submitter).
-The primary contact will be responsible for notifying all authors of important details and deadlines.
-Make sure to save abstractsubmissions@hmpglobal.com to your address book so that you do not miss important correspondences.
+All abstract communications will be sent to the primary contact, who is the submitter.
+The primary contact is responsible for notifying all authors of important details and deadlines.
+Be sure to save the e-mail address below to your address book, so you don’t miss any important correspondence.
 Additionally, the website will be updated with any important dates or instructions.

 We are not responsible for any e-mails that are not received due to misspellings, defunct e-mail accounts, or e-mails blocked from abstractsubmissions@hmpglobal.com.

 Abstracts will be accepted on a competitive basis.
-The acceptance/rejection or waitlist notification e-mail will be sent to the primary contact (submitter).
-Do not inquire about the status of your submission before the date noted at the top of this page, as no further information will be available.
-Prior to the meeting, all information will be forwarded to the primary contact only and they are responsible for notifying all the other authors of upcoming details.
+The acceptance/decline notification e-mail will be sent to the primary contact (submitter).
+Do not inquire about the status of your submission before the date noted at the top of this page, as no further information will be available until that date.
+Prior to the meeting, all information will be forwarded to the primary contact only, and they are responsible for notifying all the authors of details.

 Intent to Present